navidadelpour/SE-class/README.md

-# SE-project
+# SE-class
-unity game for software engineering class
+unity game for software engineering class these instructions helps you to better use git in your unity projects

-how to use:
+how to clone your project from github:

 1- create a new folder with the project name